OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification/index.md

 ### Conduct Checks

-To conduct the following consistency and semantic checks, conduct the following steps:
+To conduct the consistency and semantic checks, conduct the following steps:

 1. Ensure that each relation source of a present relation is present.
 1. Ensure that each relation target of a present relation is present.